JonnyHonda/Batch-Barcode-Scanner/README.md

 **Configurable data submission endpoint**
-The application is configured by a a QR code, doing allows the application to be configured in a single scan.
+The application is configured by a QR code, doing this allows the application to be configured in a single scan.
 This code is a simple JSON object that contains the name value pairs of configuration items.

     {
     "UpdateConfiguration":[